miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/GitHubDoc.md

 # Project overview

 This repository shows a project completed by the development team at the University of Coruna and the technical writer at Seneca Polytechnic.
-The team members used COIL collaboration to create a linear regression app call Linear Regression Pro.
+The team members used COIL collaboration to create a linear regression app call TrendLine.

 ## Documentation audience

-This documentation aims to provide all the information needed for developers and technical writers to work on the Linear Regression Pro app.
+This documentation aims to provide all the information needed for developers and technical writers to work on the TrendLine app.
 The content is written in English, but international contributors are welcome.

 # COIL collaboration